 Frequently Asked Questions

-Innovation Pilot projects create shared solutions for problems that are commonly faced across the industry.
-As an example: mini-grid companies need to design and estimate the costs of a distribution network for potential project sites.
-While some companies have an in-house team and/or tool to address this need, no such network design tool exists on a freely accessible and open source basis.
+As an example, mini-grid companies need to design and estimate the costs of a distribution network for potential project sites.
+While some companies have an in-house team and/or tool to address this need, no such network design tool exists on a freely accessible and open-source basis.
 This means that new or upcoming mini-grid companies will have to spend time and resources figuring out this aspect of their operations.
 While being able to design and cost a distribution network is a critical part of becoming a commercially viable mini-grid company, it’s not the source of sustainable competitive advantage.
-In this sense, this shared challenge could be easily addressed by an open source tool.
-An open source network design tool would be what we’d call a sector “Building Block”.
-All developers could download the tool, adapt it to their needs, and start using it in their operations.
+In this sense, this shared challenge could be easily addressed by an Open Source tool.

 In terms of specific selection criteria, we review several factors.